The Two Types of Dive Centers

 The choice is yours.

-We have run Dive Centres for many years and have trained many PADI Pros on Internships.
-The FREE versions, in our opinion, dont work for the majority of people, so if you are looking to become a PADI Pro and work doing the job you think you will love, we are here waiting for you.
+We have run Dive Centres for many years and have trained many scuba Pros on Internships.
+The FREE versions, in our opinion, dont work for the majority of people, so if you are looking to become a professional scuba diver and work doing the job you think you will love, we are here waiting for you.